opencolleges/oc-e2e-tests/README.md

 Adding a Readme file just to see if two remotes works well.

-Can I push to both?
+Make changes to both by pushing to one